Bariatric Surgery Costs: Explained

 ‘Gap Costs’ indicate the amount that patients have to pay to undergo treatment.
 We calculate gap costs depending on the complexity of the surgery performed and the time it takes.
 For weight loss surgery (bariatric surgery) we are happy to offer ‘no-gap’ surgery, however patients are charged a ‘clinic fee’ (see FAQs); this contributes toward the expenses of our clinic and allows us to provide follow-up care without charging above the Medicare fee for up to three years after surgery.
 In addition, we offer patients the reassurance that should any related surgical diagnostic procedures or complication management be required, we provide this without charging above what health funds/Medicare will cover.

 What are the costs of Bariatric (weight loss) surgery?

-Weight loss surgery has been conclusively shown to increase life expectancy and quality of life of patients suffering from morbid obesity.
-While the surgery itself seems expensive, it can actually be seen as a positive investment for the majority of patients as it often improves employment options, decreases medical costs and improves cash flow through reduced living costs (reduced food bills).
-Safe and effective bariatric surgery, performed on appropriately selected individuals are one of the only truly cost neutral or positively geared interventions available in medicine today.
+Weight loss surgery has been conclusively shown to increase life expectancy and quality of life for patients suffering morbid obesity.
+While the surgery itself may seem expensive, it can actually be seen as a positive investment for the majority of patients as it often improves employment options, decreases medical costs and improves cash flow through reduced living costs (reduced food bills).
+Safe and effective bariatric surgery, performed on appropriately selected individuals is one of the only truly cost-neutral or positively geared interventions available in medicine today.